 Trump and the rise of populism

 For years, many Americans have expressed to pollsters that they think the country is heading in the wrong direction.
 Public trust in all of the institutions of the republic has steadily declined.[15]
 A huge majority of Americans think Congress is a den of self-serving, crooks and liars.
-The presidency has precious little capacity to unify the nation with honeymoons barely outlasting the inauguration and approval ratings dropping away like the medical chart of patient in their final desperate stage of life.[16]
-The Supreme court is seen as hopelessly politicised, partisan and corrupt, a view borne out by decisions of dubious legality and pronounced ideology as well as by egregious perks and personal political connections.[17]
+The presidency has precious little capacity to unify the nation with honeymoons barely outlasting the inauguration and approval ratings dropping away like the medical chart of a patient in their final desperate stage of life.[16]
+The Supreme Court is seen as hopelessly politicised, partisan and corrupt, a view borne out by decisions of dubious legality and pronounced ideology as well as by egregious perks and personal political connections.[17]
 So how surprised should we be when millions of Americans want to vote for anti-politics in human form?

 Populism and anti-politics are a global phenomenon.
 Between 1990 and 2018, the number of populists in power around the world has increased fivefold, from four to 20.[18]
 Trump shares the characteristic populist assertion that the "true people" are in conflict with outsiders.
 The country's powerful leaders form a corrupt group that does not truly care about ordinary people or the public good.
 This is why anti-establishment politics is a key part of his populism.
-Accordingly Trump suggested that entire agencies should be abolished and tens of thousands of federal workers should be fired and that the FBI should itself be investigated.
+Accordingly, Trump suggested that entire agencies should be abolished and tens of thousands of federal workers should be fired and that the FBI should itself be investigated.
 This was anti-establishment politics and it resonated with millions.

 Across the West, there is a rising tide of people who feel excluded, alienated from mainstream politics and increasingly hostile towards minorities, immigrants and neoliberal economics.
 Many of these voters are turning to national populist movements, which have begun to change the face of Western liberal democracy, from the United States to France, Austria to the UK.